thepassle/batching-blog/README.md

   }
 }

-/* We use an IIFE (Immediately Invoked Function Expression), because top-level await is not a thing yet 😑 */ (async () => {
+/* We use an Async IIFE (Immediately Invoked Function Expression), because top-level await is not a thing yet 😑 */ (async () => {
   /* We instantiate a new instance of our class */ const batching = new Batching();